How to Fix the upload_max_filesize Error in WordPress

-Option 1: Editing the .htaccess file
+Method 1.
+Editing the .htaccess File

 php_value upload_max_filesize 128M

-Option 2: Editing the wp-config.php file
+Method 2.
+Editing the wp-config.php File

-Another way to amend the uploaded file exceeds the upload_max_filesize directive in php.ini error is by editing the wp-config.php file.
-It is located in your main WordPress directory.Once opened, add this line before the “Happy blogging” part:
+Another way to get rid of the uploaded file exceeds the upload_max_filesize directive in php.ini error is by tweaking the wp-config.php file located in your root directory.

 @ini_set('upload_max_size' , '256M' );

-If we look closer at the uploaded file exceeds the upload_max_filesize directive in php.ini error, we can see that it has something to do with php.ini.
-It is a file that holds all of the PHP related variables.
+If you look closer at the uploaded file exceeds the upload_max_filesize directive in php.ini error message, we can safely assume that it has something to do with php.ini, a file that holds all of the PHP related variables.

 upload_max_filesize = 256M post_max_size = 256M memory_limit = 512M max_execution_time = 180